top of page

 Vata “The Energy of Movement”

-The Vata dosha is made up of the air and ether elements and is much like the wind - light, cool, dry, and mobile.
+The Vata dosha is composed of the air and ether elements and is akin to the wind - light, cool, dry, and mobile.
 Being predominantly air, Vata is also the motivating force behind the other two doshas, which are incapable of movement.
 People with Vata natures are physically light, their bones are thin, and their skin and hair are dry.
-They often move, think and speak quickly and, when out of balance, tend to lose weight, become constipated, and are inclined to weakness in the immune and nervous systems.
-They tend to be talkative, enthusiastic, creative, and energetic, but they become easily confused and overwhelmed when out of balance and have difficulty focusing, making decisions, and sleeping.
+They often move, think, and speak quickly, and when out of balance, tend to lose weight, become constipated, and are prone to weakness in the immune and nervous systems.
+They tend to be talkative, enthusiastic, creative, and energetic, but become easily confused and overwhelmed when out of balance, experiencing difficulty focusing, making decisions, and sleeping.
 This becomes more apparent when they are under stress and are challenged by cool emotions like worry, fear, and anxiety.
 To bring balance to Vata, programs emphasize the qualities of warmth, heaviness, moistness, and stability.
 In the diet, this includes the consumption of cooked grains and vegetables and warm milk and spices.

 Pitta “The Energy of Digestion & Transformation”

 The Pitta dosha is made up of the Fire and Water elements.
-Fire is predominant and relates to the transformation, metabolism, and digestive qualities which govern the mental digestion, capacity to perceive reality, and the ability to understand things as they are.
-Pitta has a tendency to being hot, sharp, and penetration.
-Physically they tend to feel warm, have oily skin, penetrating eyes, sharp features, moderate weight, and good musculature.
-When out of balance, they can have diarrhea, infections, and skin rashes with liver and blood weaknesses.
+Fire is predominant and relates to the transformation, metabolism, and digestive qualities that govern mental digestion, the capacity to perceive reality, and the ability to understand things as they are.
+Pitta tends to be hot, sharp, and penetrating.
+Physically, they tend to have warm skin, oily skin, penetrating eyes, sharp features, a moderate weight, and good musculature.
+When out of balance, they can experience diarrhea, infections, and skin rashes, accompanied by liver and blood weakness.
 The Pitta personality tends to be highly focused, competitive, capable, courageous, energetic, and clear and concise.
 They like to solve problems.
-When under stress, they dig in their heels, can become intense speak sharply.
+When under stress, they dig in their heels and can become intense, speaking sharply.
 Emotionally, they can have heated emotions of anger, resentment, and jealousy.
 To bring balance to Pitta, programs are designed to emphasize coolness, heaviness, and dryness.
 Cooler foods and spices such as cooked vegetables, rice, wheat, and beans, along with sweeter and cooler herbs, nourish the body and bring overall balance.

 Kapha “The Energy of Lubrication”

 The Kapha dosha is the water and earth elements and tends to be cool, moist, stable, and heavy.
-Physically, they tend to be dense, with large bones, low metabolism, and large features.
+Physically, they tend to be dense, with large bones, a low metabolism, and significant physical features.
 When out of balance, they are prone to weight gain, respiratory weakness, and accumulation of mucus.
-The Kapha personality has a heavy, stable nature a steady personality that is not prone to changes or quick fluctuations.
+The Kapha personality has a heavy, stable nature, characterized by a steady temperament that is resistant to changes or sudden fluctuations.
 They tend to handle stress very well, often not even noticing that it exists.
 They are comfort seekers, which relates to their soft, watery nature.
 However, they experience heavier emotions such as depression, complacency, and lethargy when out of balance.
-To bring balance to Kapha nature, we use opposing qualities of lightness, dryness, and warmth.
-Grains such as quinoa and amaranth are recommended and warmer spices, lots of vegetables with very little dairy, nuts, or added fats.
+To balance the Kapha nature, we utilize opposing qualities of lightness, dryness, and warmth.
+Grains such as quinoa and amaranth are recommended, along with warmer spices, a variety of vegetables, and minimal dairy, nuts, or added fats.

 Health and disease are viewed as the result of how we interact with our environment, and there are many factors, both internal and external, which can disturb one’s natural balance of the doshas.
 These include emotional and physical stresses, diet and food choices, seasons and weather, physical trauma, work, and family relationships.

-The first step to creating balance in one’s life is understanding one’s constitution and identifying factors creating imbalance.
-Balance is achieved in Ayurveda by healing through opposites, and for example, if one is overheated, therapies may be cooling in nature.
+The first step to creating balance in one’s life is understanding one’s constitution and identifying the factors that create imbalance.
+Balance is achieved in Ayurveda by healing through opposites.
+For example, if one is overheated, therapies may be cooling in nature.
 Excessive moisture may need to be dried out.
 If life is fast-paced, it may need to slow down.
 If digestion is sluggish, it may need to be stimulated.
 Routine can bring regularity to other health issues.

-The awareness gained from understanding one’s constitution is the essence of Ayurveda and providing the tools to create balance and harmony in life.
+The awareness gained from understanding one’s constitution is the essence of Ayurveda, providing the tools to create balance and harmony in life.
 Therefore, Ayurveda places great attention on prevention and encourages health maintenance by finding one’s true balance of body, mind, and spirit.